 Of Russian origin, Donskoy have large ears and almond-shaped eyes.
 There are four types of coat—bald from birth, light fur that may recede, bald on the head with minimal hair on the face, legs, and tail, or light hair with bald spots.
 They are a cross between a Peterbald and a Siamese.

 Some hairless breeds have characteristics that can lead to health problems.
 Be sure to work with a reputable breeder who tests for potential problems.

-“A hairless cat is not for everyone,” Cathy says.
+“A hairless cat is not for everyone,” Dunham says.
 “But they are a lot of fun.”
-Selma agrees.
+Kessler agrees.
 “They’re willful, outgoing, attention seeking cats,” she says.
 “Life is definitely better with them around.”

 No matter the breed or coat (or lack of coat), enjoy your cat!